sigopt/sigopt-examples/other_languages/README.md

 # SigOpt with Other Languages
-If your metric evaluation is in an executable file written in another language you can use the example `other_languages` as a starting point to perform metric evaluation in a sub process.

-This script will pass the suggested assignments as command line arguments, and will expect the script's output to be a float representing a fuction evaluated on these assignments.

-To start, you'll need to create an experiment with parameter names matching the command line arguments of your program.
+Our `other_languages` example is one way to use SigOpt when your metric evaluation function is in a language other than python.
+All you need to do is create an executable file that accepts parameters as command line arguments, and then create an experiment with the same parameter names as the executable.
+The executable file should accept the suggested parameters at the command line, evaluate the metric, and print out a float.

+## Setup
+1. Get a free SigOpt account at https://sigopt.com/signup
+2. Find your `client_token` on your [user profile](https://sigopt.com/user/profile).
+3. `export CLIENT_TOKEN=<your client_token>`
+4. Install the SigOpt python client `pip install sigopt-python`

 ## Example Usage

-For example, your filename is `test` and it expects an argument `x` on the command line that is a double.
-Say this script normally spews setup info, but if you run `./test --quiet`, the only information sent to stdout is the value of your function evalauted at `x`.
-Set up an experiment with one parameter named `x` that has type `double`, and run the following command:
 ```
-python other_languages.py --command='./test --quiet' --experiment_id=EXPERIMENT_ID --client_token=$CLIENT_TOKEN
+python other_languages.py --command='<command to run your script>' --experiment_id=EXPERIMENT_ID --client_token=$CLIENT_TOKEN
 ```
 The above command will run the following sub process to evaluate your metric, automatially requesting the suggsetion beforehand and reporting the observation afterwards:
 ```
-./test --quiet --x=SUGGESTION_FOR_X
+<comamnd to run your script> --x=SUGGESTION_FOR_X
 ```

 Feel free to use, or modify for your own needs!